‘Wildlife corner’ eyed for Sooke Basin - Sooke News Mirror

 Many seal pups now haul-out on docks, beaches and rocks, but that often leads to negative interactions between wildlife and people, Webb said.

-“We want to minimalize risk to any wildlife.
+“We want to minimize risk to any wildlife.
 We certainly don’t want people picking up seal pups,” she said.

 The wildlife corner’s purpose is to protect the animals, but residents and visitors are encouraged to view the wildlife.
 Wild Wise Sooke is also planning to install cameras in the area for security and at-home wildlife viewing.